Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 ```

 ### Define a custom authentication flow with the `ChainedTokenCredential`
 While the `DefaultAzureCredential` is generally the quickest way to get started developing applications for Azure, more advanced users may want to customize the credentials considered when authenticating.
 The `ChainedTokenCredential` enables users to combine multiple credential instances to define a customized chain of credentials.
 This example demonstrates creating a `ChainedTokenCredential` which will attempt to authenticate using managed identity, and fall back to authenticating via the Azure CLI if managed identity is unavailable in the current environment.
-The credential is then used to authenticate an `EventHubProducerClient` from the [Azure.Messaging.EventHubs][eventhubs_client_library] client library.

 ```C# Snippet:CustomChainedTokenCredential
 // Authenticate using managed identity if it is available; otherwise use the Azure CLI to authenticate.